At joke-filled dinner, Trump suggests U.S. will meet with North Korea

 “As far as the risk of dealing with a madman is concerned, that’s his problem, not mine,” Trump said.

-If a meeting were to come together, it would be the first between the Trump administration and Pyongyang, which are in a standoff over North’s development of nuclear weapons capable of hitting the United States.
+If a meeting were to come together, it would be the first between the Trump administration and Pyongyang, which are in a standoff over North Korea’s development of nuclear weapons capable of hitting the United States.

 Trump’s remarks came shortly before South Korea’s presidency announced on Sunday that a high-level delegation of South Korean officials will travel to North Korea on Monday to discuss improving relations on the peninsula and possible talks between Washington and Pyongyang.